 The map_key value in sys.dm_xe_map_values is 113 in 2008 and 2008 R2, and 117 in 2012 and 2014 RTM.
 After 2014 RTM, you must check the DMV to get the latest value as some map_key values have changed in later builds.

-SQL Server creates a certain number of worker threads when the instance starts.
-For instance, on my laptop with 8 logical processor cores, there are 576 worker threads.
-You can see how many threads are on your instance from the max_workers_count in sys.dm_os_sys_info.
+SQL Server creates a certain number of worker threads when the instance starts, including some for background tasks and a small number to populate the thread pool.
+The thread pool will grow and shrink dynamically as required, up to the max worker threads for the instance.
+For instance, on my laptop with 8 logical processor cores, there can be up to 576 worker threads.
+You can see how many threads are currently exist in your instance using select count (*) from sys.dm_os_workers and you can see the possible maximum using select max_workers_count from sys.dm_os_sys_info.
 For more information on the number of worker threads SQL Server will create, see this Books Online entry.

-When a query is going to execute, SQL Server determines how many threads are required (see this blog post by Paul White for details) and reserves that many threads from the thread pool.
+When a query is going to execute, SQL Server determines how many threads are required (see this blog post by Paul White for details) and reserves that many threads from the thread pool, or creates the required number of threads, as long as that doesn’t exceed the max worker threads.
 If there are not enough available threads, then THREADPOOL waits occur.
-If there are no available threads, connections to SQL Server will also fail.
+If there are no available threads at all, connections to SQL Server will also fail.

 Worker thread starvation can occur for a number of reasons, including: